 In a cluster where each node is in a separate chassis, these two levels are functionally identical.

-You can define a custom protection domain layout, where each node is associated with one and only one custom protection domain.
-By default, each node is assigned to the same default custom protection domain.
-For details, see protection domains documentation.
+You can define a custom Protection Domain layout that matches your specific chassis and node layout, and where each node is associated with one and only one custom Protection Domain.
+By default, each node is assigned to the same default custom Protection Domain.

 Double Helix high availability